An Online Course for Aspiring EcoSattvas

 Registration fees are listed below.
 Fees will be lower for those registering as part of a group.
 As always, while we depend on course fees to cover our substantial costs, scholarships will be available.
 No one will be turned away from the course for lack of funds.

-- The first module will be available on November 24
+- The first module will be available on November 24 with subsequent modules available on a weekly basis;

 - The first of the monthly live conversations, to which all registered participants are welcome, will take place on December 8, 12:30 pm US Eastern.